nabto/nabto-embedded-sdk/README.md

 ### `src/platform`

 The platform folder contains a platform which is used to run the core.
-The platform implements a set of functions which can schedule events and several interfaces which is used for diverse features such as udp communication, dns lookups, timestamps etc. See `src/platform/np_platform.h` for futher information.
+The platform contains functionality for things like UDP, TCP, timestamps, DNS resolution, DTLS, etc. See `src/platform/np_platform.h` for futher information.

 ### `src/core`